In shadow of China war games, Taiwan bids farewell to 'Mr Democracy'

 Lee’s remains will be interred at a military cemetery next month.

-Reporting by Ann Wang and Ben Blanchard; Editing by Michael Perry and Gerry Doyle
+Reporting by Ann Wang and Ben Blanchard; Editing by Michael Perry, Gerry Doyle and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.